AdamWhitehurst/portfolio-vii-the-blog-awakens/data/blog/who_is_satoshi.md

 # Testing

-Using [[code_stylometry]], one could test this by comparing [the original bitcoin source code](https://satoshi.nakamotoinstitute.org/code/) to a training set of all open source software Using [[code_stylometry]].
+Using [[code_stylometry|Code Sylometry]], one could test this by comparing [the original bitcoin source code](https://satoshi.nakamotoinstitute.org/code/) to a training set of all open source software.
 Another approach would be to do a correllation analysis between bitcoin source and any code written by Adam Back, but that depends on whether such code is available.

-# Get Over It

-Only problem is, Adam Back has already denied these claims, and for good reason: "It’s generally viewed at this point as better that the founder of Bitcoin is not known" [(src)](https://www.youtube.com/watch?v=XfcvX0P1b5g)